 PartnerRe through its subsidiaries provides reinsurance and certain specialty insurance lines on a worldwide basis.
 Risks reinsured include, but are not limited to, property, casualty, motor, agriculture, aviation/space, catastrophe, credit/surety, engineering, energy, marine, specialty property, specialty casualty, multiline and other lines, mortality, longevity, accident and health and alternative risk products.
 The Group's alternative risk products include weather and credit protection to financial, industrial and service companies on a worldwide basis.
-The Company is licensed to write Life business and has exposure to Life risks through a 75% Quota-Share Treaty with the Canadian branch of its parent.
-The Company will also eventually provide PartnerRe with a legal entity to aggregate life reinsurance risks written in a variety of jurisdictions worldwide.
+The Company is licensed to write life business and has exposure to life and health risks through a 80% quota share with PartnerRe Life Reinsurance Company of America, an affiliate.
+Risks reinsured include mortality and morbidity.

 PartnerRe has a risk management framework that operates across the entire group.
 The framework is approved and monitored by the PartnerRe Board.
-The framework recognizes the needs and requirements of each operating entity within the group and the Chief Risk Officer of the Company has a dual reporting role, both to the Risk Committee of the Company and the centralized risk function at the Group level.
-The Company's Chief Risk Officer is responsible for ensuring appropriate risk monitoring and to discuss the Company's risk management framework and risk inventory.
+The framework recognizes the needs and requirements of each operating entity within the group.
+The Company's officers are responsible for ensuring appropriate risk monitoring and to discuss the Company's risk management framework and risk inventory.

 As described above, PartnerRe has an enterprise risk management framework which looks across the Group.
-The Company's Risk Committee will link to PartnerRe's Group Enterprise Risk Committee to ensure consistency of practice and due consideration of operating entities within the Group.
-This linkage is established by having members of the Company's Risk Committee serving as members of PartnerRe's Group Enterprise Risk Committee.
+The Company's Board will link to PartnerRe's Group Enterprise Risk Committee to ensure consistency of practice and due consideration of operating entities within the Group.
 In addition, the Board has access to the reports prepared by the Capital and Risk function for the PartnerRe Board.